openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataSharePredicates.md

 greaterThanOrEqualTo(field: string, value: ValueType): DataSharePredicates

-Sets a **DataSharePredicates** object to search for the data that is greater than or equal to the specified value.
+Sets a **DataSharePredicates** object to match the data that is greater than or equal to the specified value.

 Currently, only the RDB and KVDB (schema) support this **DataSharePredicates** object.